Guess what in the past four days we got the amount of rain that New Mexico gets every year!!!

 We chose RiverXchange as our major youth-based outreach project because it closely aligns with SSCAFCA’s mission of educating the public about watershed management, which includes flood control, stormwater pollution, water conservation and environmental protection.
 When it comes to learning about the environment, I think the most effective learning takes place when people have to communicate, work together and actually get their hands dirty.

-Steve Glass, guest speaker (Bernalillo County Public Works):
+Steve Glass, Bernalillo County Public Works (guest speaker):

 RiverXchange provides unparalleled opportunities to educate school-aged children, who carry the environmental stewardship message home to their families.
 Presenting to school-aged children provides an excellent opportunity to craft a message that is concise and engaging, contributing to improved communication of that message to all age groups.

-Marian Wrage, guest speaker and field trip docent (City of Rio Rancho):
+Marian Wrage, City of Rio Rancho (guest speaker and field trip partner):

 With the RiverXchange kids, we are able to go into more depth about water resource issues, because they have already been studying the river, and we’re able to refer to concepts they already know.